 The Association of Reflexologists has put together interactive foot and hand charts for information purposes, to enable you to view the reflexology points and see what they correspond to.
 To take a look, just click on the icons.

 This short video, produced by the Association of Reflexologists, explains more about what reflexology is, how it can help and what you can expect from a treatment.

 Reflexology is a wonderful way of maintaining your body's healthy balance and general wellbeing, reducing the stresses and tensions that come with busy lifestyles and giving us a space to reflect on the mind as well as the body.

 Reflexology can induce a deep state of relaxation, which improves the effectiveness of the treatment.
 Relaxing helps relieve tension and aids circulation, increasing the flow of nutrients, oxygen and energy to all parts of the body, and helping with the removal of toxins.

-While it is not a cure, reflexology can be particularly helpful in managing many health conditions, especially constant or recurring ones that we might have come to accept over time as being a normal part of life.
+Reflexology is not a cure, however it can be helpful in supporting health conditions, especially constant or recurring ones that we might have come to accept over time as being a normal part of life.